 Please do not put out any items with a potential safety risk.

 - Opened or used medical PPE (e.g. face masks/shields, gloves, or sanitizing products of any sort)

 - Weapons of any kind

 - Car/booster seats (may have expired)

 For more information on unacceptable items, visit the Consumer Products Safety Bureau website.

-- Return unclaimed items into your homes by 6:00 p.m.
+Please return unclaimed items into your home by 6:00 p.m.